ga-curriculum/seb-pre-work-introduction-to-css/README.md

   }
   ```

-  The `<p>` would end up with a red background, as that rule supersedes the earlier rule that gave it a blue background.
+  The paragraph would end up with a red background, as that rule supersedes the earlier rule that gave it a blue background.

 ---